Updated: 5 days ago

-Now, some hair textures can't handle excessive washing.
-But infant hair should be washed at least twice a week, more if possible.
-Use a soft brush to help loosen the flakes and scale while you wash your baby's hair.
+Infant hair should be washed at least twice a week, or more if possible.
+You can use a soft brush to help loosen the flakes and scale while you wash your baby's hair.
 Then, avoid putting any products in their hair after washing.
 You may have heard advice to use different types of oils to help loosen the flakes.
 This is okay as long as you wash the hair after this loosening process and don't leave the oil sitting in the hair to create more buildup.
-Any oil will do, since you don't leave it in the hair anyways.
+Any oil will do (baby oil, coconut oil, olive oil, etc), since you don't leave it in the hair anyways.

-For more severe cases of cradle cap, using a pea-sized amount of a selenium sulfide-containing shampoo twice a week can work wonders.
+For more severe cases of cradle cap, using a pea-sized amount of a selenium sulfide-containing shampoo, such as Selsun Blue or Head & Shoulders, twice a week can work wonders.
 However, keep in mind that most of these shampoos are not tear-free, so be careful not to get in your baby's eyes.

-And if those pesky flakes pop up between washes, you can use a small spray bottle of water or even a tiny amount of shampoo to "spot wash" the hair in the flaky areas.
+And if those pesky flakes pop up before you can wash the hair again, you can use a small spray bottle of water or even a tiny amount of shampoo to "spot wash" the hair in the flaky areas.
 However, all hair textures should be washed at least every two weeks, especially if seborrhea or dandruff is a concern.

-If regular washing and avoiding overuse of products doesn't clear up your baby's cradle cap or your child's dandruff, or if your child's skin has become red and inflamed, you should consult your child's doctor.
-Sometimes a mild strength steroid cream is needed to calm inflammation while you are working on clearing the buildup in your child's hair to rid them of cradle cap and/or dandruff for good.
+If regular washing and avoiding overuse of products doesn't clear up your baby's cradle cap or you or your child's dandruff, or if the skin has become red and inflamed, you should consult you or your child's doctor.
+Sometimes an antifungal shampoo or a mild strength steroid cream can help to calm inflammation while you are working on clearing the buildup in the hair to rid of cradle cap and/or dandruff for good.

 Subscribe to be notified of more posts like this!